The measures of Farming Programme 2.0

 Pelto viljely maisema vesistö

-- Helsinki Mills' environmental and sustainability programme is practical.
+– Helsinki Mills' Farming Programme 2.0 is practical.
 It makes resource-efficient use of the entire arable area of the farm," says Kari Alasaari, a precision farming pioneer and farming consultant who is an expert in the farming programme.

-There are also eight measures, of which farmers choose two for each harvest season.
-Optional measures include the use of catch crops, extended field cover, extensive soil analysis, soil scanning, field condition assessment, diversity plots, crop maps and nutrient level calculations.
+In addition there are also optional measures, of which farmers choose one for each harvest season.
+Optional measures include extended field cover, extensive soil analysis, soil scanning, field condition assessment, crop maps and nutrient level calculations.

 1.Targeted fertilisation: the right amount in the right place